Communications Standards Commission

-The Franking Commission has released updated Communication Standards for Members of Congress that went into effect on January 7th, 2020.
+The Communications Standards Commission, formerly known as the Franking Commission, has released updated Communication Standards for Members of Congress that went into effect on January 7th, 2020.
 The new guidelines modernize franking rules by including digital communications, improve accountability through public transparency, expedite the Commission review process, and allow for more seamless interaction with constituents across platforms.

 Effective January 7th, 2020, the following are new updates to Official House Communications Rules and Procedures: